Fernando Mendes

 I wake up early wherever I am.
 When I’m in Rio, I go to the Atelier, the larger shop, and work on the computer or walk around the shop supervising and explaining the work to be done.
 There’s also the upholstery workshop, where I usually develop the patterns and templates for the sewing workshop.
 When I’m in Vale das Videiras (inland Rio de Janeiro), where I have a small but fully equipped carpentry shop, I usually go straight to the bench after breakfast and work all day with wood.
 This is my favorite place to be.

-With a hammer, some nails and scraps, you can make something out of wood.
+With a hammer, some nails, and scraps, you can make something out of wood.
 If you’re a skilled woodworker, you can make beautiful, sophisticated objects out of wood.
 You can use high-tech machines, but you can also do wonderful work using hand tools.
 Whether you’re a beginner or a master craftsman, wood is a profoundly generous material to work with.

-Drawing and a solid knowledge of geometry are the starting point.
+Drawing and a solid knowledge of geometry are the starting points.
 Since I am also a woodworker, every idea printed on paper has an immediate and direct connection to the prototype that will be built later.
 For me, design and fine woodworking are inseparable parts of a larger knowledge.

 Use a sheet of paper to explore what your imagination can come up with in any kind of design, and use your hands to transform those initial ideas into three-dimensional objects.
 With card paper and a few wooden rods, you can explore model shapes before trying to use computer devices.
 You don’t have to be a craftsman to be a designer, but any experience with materials and your hands can enhance and expand your imagination.